-Bands are a ring of metal, which fit around the molars and sometimes premolars.
+Bands are a ring of metal that fit around the molars and sometimes premolars.
 The bands are selected from a range of sizes in order to find the tightest fitting band.
-The bands are sealed in position using dental cement that contains fluoride to prevent any decalcification during treatment.
+Bands are sealed into position using dental cement that contains fluoride to prevent any decalcification during treatment.

 The brackets hold the archwire against each tooth.
 The archwire fits into a slot in the bracket.
 Brackets may be attached directly to each tooth or to a band.

 The main wires, or archwires, are shaped specifically to fit around the arch into the bracket slots.
 Teeth move from the pressure that is applied by the braces.
-That pressure comes from the archwire, which guides the direction of hte movement.
+This pressure comes from the archwire which guides the direction of movement.

 An elastic is the tiny rubber ring that ties the archwire into the bracket.